ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/base/welcome.md

 ## Structure of the Virtual Workshops

-Given the current Covid19 pandemic, and stay in place orders around the world, we've decided to take our popular bioinformatic workshops virtual.
+Given the current Covid19 pandemic, and stay in place orders around the world, we've took our popular bioinformatic workshops virtual.
 Our intent is to offer as close to an experience we can to our in-person workshops.
 We will hold the same goals and strive for a similar lecture/hand-on ratio.
 We will be using multiple technologies in order to help facilitate a maximum amount of interaction.

 #### Zoom

 Course lecture, discussions, and one-on-one help/troubleshooting will be conducted using a zoom meeting.

+  * Hands-on portions will be done within group break out rooms
-  * Each participant will be provided a personal break out room that will allow one-on-one troubleshooting by our staff, screen sharing and even remote control.
+  * As needed we will use personal break out rooms that will allow one-on-one troubleshooting by our staff, screen sharing and even remote control.
-  * The Chat features of Zoom will **not** be our primary mode of text communication as its history is not reliable.
+  * The Chat features of Zoom is disabled and will **not** be our primary mode of text communication, instead Slack will be used.
-  * We will stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.
+  * We will try and stick to a schedule to allow people to plan their day and know when they need to be back at their computers for lecture.
-  * Video recordings of lectures will be made available to participants.
+  * Video recordings of lectures will be made available to participants at the end of each day.

 Because video is involved, we ask everyone to be respectful and we reserve the right to remove someone if they are being disrespectful or disruptive.